Cerro Tuzgle: Geography and geomorphology

 There are abandoned sulfur mines on Cerro Tuzgle, which are visible from its south-southwestern flank; these include Mina Betty on the northwestern flank between 5000–5350 m elevation where in 1939 seven sulfur outcrops were reported.
 A road transitable by trucks was constructed at that time to reach the summit area.

 The volcano rises in a north-tilted, 18 × 10 km north-south trending tectonic depression, which is delimited by normal faults and two horsts north and south of Cerro Tuzgle.
 The region is endorheic and drainages ultimately end in salt pans.
 The Quebrada Aguas Calientes passes west and Quebrada de Charcos east of the volcano; the latter becomes Quebrada Los Charcos north of the volcano and converges with Quebrada Aguas Calientes.
 Drainage around the volcano is focused by surrounding ridges into a watershed that drains northward, and contains permanent rivers fed by springs at the bottom of valleys.
-Carbonate deposits and thermophilic algae have been reported from the Quebrada Aguas Calientes.
+A smell of hydrogen sulfide, carbonate deposits and thermophilic algae have been reported from the Quebrada Aguas Calientes.
 Peatland-lake complexes occur southeast of Cerro Tuzgle.

 Geology

 Along the west coast of South America, the Nazca Plate subducts in an east-northeast direction beneath the South American Plate in the Peru-Chile Trench, at a rate of 6.7 cm/year.
-The subduction process is responsible for the volcanic activity in the Andes, which occurs in four volcanic belts, from north to south these are the Northern Volcanic Zone, the Central Volcanic Zone, the Southern Volcanic Zone and the Austral Volcanic Zone.
+The subduction process is responsible for the volcanic activity in the Andes, which occurs in four volcanic belts, from north to south these are the Northern Volcanic Zone, the Central Volcanic Zone, the Southern Volcanic Zone, and the Austral Volcanic Zone.

 The Central Andes are subdivided into three sectors: the Western Cordillera with the active volcanic arc, the wide Altiplano-Puna high plateau and the Eastern Cordillera-Subandean Ranges.
 The high plateau began to form in the Eocene–Oligocene due to tectonic shortening of the Andes.
 Volcanic activity is distributed between the Western Cordillera and the Altiplano-Puna high plateau, where strike-slip faults and thrust faults organize magma ascent.

 The tectonic regime in the area has changed over time and now the volcano lies just north of a transitional zone which separates steep subduction farther north from shallow subduction farther south.
 During the Miocene and Pliocene, the lower crust failed, allowing the uplift of the region and the injection of fresh magma that triggered extensive volcanic activity.
 During that time, the Subandean Ranges and the Eastern Cordillera formed.
-Later, during the Pliocene, subduction became steeper and volcanism shifted westward, and the composition of the remnant volcanism changed along with a change in the tectonic regime from uplift and east-west directed compression to north-south directed spreading and east-west directed compression.
+Later, during the Pliocene, subduction became steeper and volcanism shifted westward, and the composition of the remnant volcanism changed along with a change in the tectonic regime from uplift and east–west directed compression to north–south directed spreading and east–west directed compression.
 Volcanic activity also changed; between 17.5 and 5.3 million years ago it took place over the entire area whereas from 1.5 million years ago it has focused on the central-eastern Puna plateau.
 Between these two phases, sedimentation occurred and formed the Pastos Chicos Formation.